ARC Counseling Centers Karens Place

 ARC Counseling Centers Karens Place - Louisa, KY

-Arc Counseling Centers Karens Place is a mental health and addiction treatment facility located at 2135 Highway 1185 in the 41230 zip code in Louisa, KY.
+Arc Counseling Centers Karens Place is a dual diagnosis treatment center located at 2135 Highway 1185 in the 41230 zip code in Louisa, KY.
 It is operated by a private non-profit organization.
-Arc Counseling Centers Karens Place provides relapse prevention from naltrexone, buprenorphine maintenance and buprenorphine detox.
-Some of the treatment approaches used by Arc Counseling Centers Karens Place include motivational incentives, brief intervention and 12 step rehabilitation.
-Arc Counseling Centers Karens Place also specializes in detox services and offers cocaine detox, inpatient opioid detoxification and methamphetamines detox.
-Arc Counseling Centers Karens Place provides 30 and 60 day inpatient rehab programs, residential detox and residential rehab.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis, inpatient detoxification and transitional and sober living.
+Arc Counseling Centers Karens Place provides buprenorphine maintenance, administers naltrexone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Arc Counseling Centers Karens Place include motivational incentives, brief intervention and anger management.
+Arc Counseling Centers Karens Place also specializes in detox services and offers methamphetamines detox, cocaine detoxification and inpatient opioid detoxification.
+Arc Counseling Centers Karens Place provides intensive outpatient treatment, regular outpatient treatment and 90 day and 1 year rehab.
+It also provides inpatient detox, sober living and residential treatment for substance use.

 Address: 2135 Highway 1185, Louisa, KY 41230